Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/DataSim-HL7.md

 ```

 ### Verfiying that it worked
-- Start your HL7 Server, in this case iDaaS Connect HL7
+- Start your HL7 Server (Section A. above this)
+- Make sure that the equivalent iDaaS-DataSimulator-HL7 message type can process files, topic data or however you are currently
+providing it HL7 messages and then start it.
-- Start
+- Start the HL7 Data Simulator (Section B. above this)
+- Look within Kafka, iDaaS-KIC, or on the system attached to the HL7 Server and look at what it processed.

 Happy using and coding....